Two places where I deposited some of my pocket money – the Post Office and, to the left, Wardle’s sweet shop.

 Another draw on my money slightly later was football as we would sometimes get together in the playground on Friday and decide to go to a football match the next day.
 We would either meet at the number 28 bus stop opposite Westbourne Park station and take the bus to Stamford Bridge or meet at the station to take the train to Shepherds Bush for Loftus Road.
 Standing on the terraces at Stamford Bridge cost two shillings for boys and a programme was sixpence, the same cost as the bus fare, so football on Saturday was easily affordable from my pocket money and something we could decide to do almost on the spur of the moment, usually about once a month.
 As the turnstiles at Stamford Bridge stood on Fulham Road at that time, fans could move about freely once inside behind the stands and opposing sets of fans would often pass each other to change ends at half time without any trouble.
 One time, we set out at our usual time to watch Chelsea play Manchester United and the crowd at the turnstiles was immense.
 Adults were pressing in on our small gang from all sides, the crowd was barely moving and we could hardly breathe.
 As much as we wanted to see the match, we were in fear of injury more and decided to struggle, with difficulty, against the crowd to get out.

 My income was supplemented slightly by being in the church choir at St Helen’s just off St Quintin Avenue.
-I got sixpence for attending Friday evening choir practice and two shillings and sixpence for a wedding and, once, we sang at two weddings in one day so that felt like a real pay day.
+I got sixpence for attending Friday evening choir practice and Sunday services and two shillings and sixpence for a wedding and, once, we sang at two weddings in one day so that felt like a real pay day.
 It was an impressive choir comprising a large contingent of male and female choristers and equally large contingent of slight rebellious boys with angelic voices.
 One year, for weeks before Easter, we practiced singing the, for me anyway, very difficult Matthew Passion by Bach but we all had a great sense of achievement when we sung it on the day.